jayadevnh/hello_world/backend/README.md

 ### VPC
 - **Id**: The ID of the existing VPC.

-## C: Attach VPC to Transit Gateway
+## C : Attach VPC to Transit Gateway

 **User Scenario**: User wants to connect the VPC to the Transit Gateway.